Portable-Linux-Apps/Portable-Linux-Apps.github.io/README.md

     ~/.local/bin/$PROGRAM
     ~/.local/share/applications/AM-$PROGRAM.desktop

-All AppMan does is to convert [all the installation scripts for "AM"](https://github.com/ivan-hc/AM-Application-Manager/tree/main/programs) (that normally must be executed with ROOT privileges) in normal scripts that can manage applications in the local folder of the current user.
+All AppMan does is to convert [all the installation scripts for "AM"](https://github.com/ivan-hc/AM-Application-Manager/tree/main/programs) (that normally must be executed with `sudo`) in normal scripts that can manage applications in the local folder of the current user.
 This allows more users to be able to better configure their profile.

 You can already dowload it from [here](https://raw.githubusercontent.com/ivan-hc/AppMan/main/appman) to give it a try without installation.